gemrb/gemrb.github.io/Modding.md

                 extra modifiers work (+ and all the numbers)
   - spell icon sorting in the action bar
       - just edit unhardcoded/shared/spldisp.2da
-  - some small usability improvements
-      - set GUIEnhancements to 127 in the gemrb config (see the man page for details)
   - different damage and/or XP boni/mali for game difficulty levels
       - just edit unhardcoded/\*/difflvls.2da as you see fit
   - simplified "concentration" ala ToBEx — just set